Vyralmarketing/paul-kelton/_posts/2023-11-29-unlock-the-secret-sauce-how-we-sell-properties-faster-than-anyone-else.md

 {% include excerpt.html %}

 What’s our secret sauce to selling your property?
-Today I’ll share what makes our team efficient in serving our clients' needs.
+Today, I’ll share what makes our team efficient in serving our clients' needs.

-**Here at Paul Kelton Charleston Investor Pro, our approach to selling your property is highly proactive.** When a prospect expresses interest, we swiftly engage with them, and upon any inquiry about your property, our team diligently pursues the prospect, aiming for an in-person or Zoom meeting.
+**Here at Paul Kelton Charleston Investor Pro, our approach to selling your property is highly proactive.** When a prospect expresses interest, we swiftly engage with them.
+Upon any inquiry about your property, our team diligently pursues the prospect, aiming for an in-person or Zoom meeting.

 {% include pullquote.html %}